 A large North American Chemical and Polymers company had already executed a number of supply chain oriented projects to improve service while reducing cost.
 However, market demand was driving the need for even more improvement.
 Additional, individual projects that could meet this need were increasingly difficult to find.

-A total business optimization program approach to the supply chain was set in place.
-All supply chain functions were thoroughly analyzed and compared against benchmarking data and best practices.
+A total business optimisation program approach to the supply chain was set in place.
+All supply chain functions were thoroughly analysed and compared against benchmarking data and best practices.
 To ensure concurrent enhancement of appropriate customer segment satisfaction and overall business value, these analyses included active engagement with sales and marketing, as well as other business functions.

-The key component of the program was supply chain network optimization using a mixed integer linear program.
+The key component of the program was supply chain network optimisation using a mixed integer linear program.